-Organization development involves an ongoing, systematic, long-term process of driving effectiveness, solving problems, and improving organizational performance.
+Organization development involves an ongoing, systematic, long-range process of driving organizational effectiveness, solving problems, and improving organizational performance.
 It is also one of the capabilities identified in the Talent Development Capability Model.

-Many OD interventions relate to HR and talent management.
-While HR initiatives focus on people practices, OD zooms out to consider multiple inputs and tools that cut across the breadth and depth of the organization.
+Many OD interventions relate to human resource management and talent management.
+While HR initiatives focus on people practices, organization development zooms out to consider multiple inputs and tools that cut across the breadth and depth of the organization.
 OD is more holistic and strategic whereas HR is operational.

 Like talent development, sometimes OD functions are under the HR umbrella.

 TD professionals should integrate OD skills with the growing number of L&D, performance improvement, and talent management solutions focused upon increasing organizational effectiveness.
-The process used by OD practitioners to design and implement OD strategy is structured in five phases:
+The process used by OD practitioners to design and implement organizational development strategies is structured in five phases:

-1) Entry represents the initial contact between consultant and client in which they present and explore the problem, opportunities, or situation.
+1) Entry represents the initial contact between consultant and client in which they present, explore, and identify the problem, opportunities, or situation.
 The output of this phase is an engagement contract or project plan that establishes mutual expectations and preliminary agreements about project scope (such as time, money, and resources).

 2) Diagnosis (assessment) represents the fact-finding phase.
-It is a collaborative data collection process between organizational stakeholders and the consultant in which relevant information about the presenting problem is gathered, analyzed, and reviewed.
+It is a collaborative data gathering process between organizational stakeholders and the consultant in which relevant information about the presenting problem is gathered, analyzed, and reviewed.

 3) Feedback represents the return of analyzed information to the client or client system; exploration of the information for understanding, clarity, and accuracy; review of preliminary agreements about scope and resource requirements; and the beginning of ownership of data by the client.
 The output of this phase is typically an action plan that outlines the change solutions to be developed, along with defined success indicators based on the information and data analysis.

-4) Solution represents the design, development, and implementation of the solution or set of solutions meant to correct the problems, close gaps, improve or enhance performance, or seize opportunities.
+4) Solution represents the design, development, and implementation of the solution or set of solutions meant to correct the problems, close gaps, improve or enhance organizational performance and effectiveness, or seize opportunities.
 Outputs may include a communication plan, a role-and-responsibility matrix, a training plan, a training curriculum, an implementation plan, a risk management plan, an evaluation plan, or a change management plan.